abdur75648/UTRNet-High-Resolution-Urdu-Text-Recognition/README.md

 The [UTRSet-Synth](https://csciitd-my.sharepoint.com/:u:/g/personal/ch7190150_iitd_ac_in/EUVd7N9q5ZhDqIXrcN_BhMkBKQuc00ivNZ2_jXZArC2f0g?e=Gubr7c) dataset was generated using a custom-designed robust synthetic data generation module - [Urdu Synth](https://github.com/abdur75648/urdu-synth/).

 ## End-To-End Urdu OCR Webtool
-This was developed by integrating the UTRNet text recognition model with a text detection model trained on UrduDoc for end-to-end Urdu OCR.
-Due to computational resources limit, access to it is not publicly available but may be made available only for non-commercial use upon request.
-Please contact the authors for the same.
+This tool was developed by integrating the UTRNet (https://abdur75648.github.io/UTRNe) with a text detection model ([YoloV8](https://docs.ultralytics.com/) finetuned on [UrduDoc](https://paperswithcode.com/dataset/urdudoc)) for end-to-end Urdu OCR.

-### Demo
-**A simpler version deployed on Hugging Face Spaces is available for demo.
-You can access it *[here](https://abdur75648-urduocr-utrnet.hf.space)*.**
+The application is deployed on Hugging Face Spaces and is available for a live demo.
+You can access it *[here](https://abdur75648-urduocr-utrnet.hf.space)*.
+If you prefer to run it locally, you can clone its repository and follow the instructions given there - [Repo](https://github.com/abdur75648/End-To-OCR-UTRNet).

-> **Note:** This version uses a 3rd party library for text detection and hence is much less accurate than the original web app in line detection.
+> **Note:** *This version of the application uses a YoloV8 model for text detection.
+The original version of UTRNet uses ContourNet for this purpose.
+However, due to deployment issues, we have opted for YoloV8 in this demo.
+While YoloV8 is as accurate as ContourNet, it offers the advantages of faster processing and greater efficiency.*

 ![website](https://github.com/abdur75648/UTRNet-High-Resolution-Urdu-Text-Recognition/assets/66300465/511aeffe-d9b3-41aa-8150-ab91f398ae49)